Norman Lear: 2000–2023

-Awards and honors
+Awards, honors, and legacy

-Lear has been honored for his influence on American television and culture.
+Lear wrote and produced more than 100 television shows during a career that lasted over 70 years.
+He has been honored for his influence on American television and culture.
+His works introduced political and social themes to the sitcom format.
 Before All in the Family, television sitcoms in the 1950s and 1960s generally portrayed white American family life as comfortable and avoided raising issues such as racial discrimination and patriarchy.
 Beginning in 1971, All in the Family openly discussed current social and political topics and became the country's most popular show for five straight years.
 Lear's subsequent shows widened television's representation of racial and gender diversity, such as Good Times, the first television show centered on an African-American nuclear family; Television screenwriter Paddy Chayefsky said that Lear "put the American people [on screen] ... he took the audience and put them on the set".
-However, it has been acknowledged that James L. Brooks TV series Room 222, which was not made by Lear and which debuted before Lear's shows debuted, was also among the first shows to not only feature an African American lead character in a less stereotypical role, a high school teacher, but also invoke serious contemporary issues, with the Television Academy Foundation stating that "A season and a half before Norman Lear made "relevant" programming a dominant genre with the introduction of programs like All in the Family and Maude, Room 222 was using the form of the half-hour comedy to discuss serious contemporary issues.
-During its five seasons on the air, the show included episodes that dealt with such topics as racism, sexism, homophobia, dropping out of school, shoplifting, drug use among both teachers and students, illiteracy, cops in school, guns in school, Vietnam war veterans, venereal disease, and teenage pregnancy".

 Lear was among the 2017 Kennedy Center Honors recipients.

 In 1999, President Bill Clinton awarded Lear the National Medal of Arts, noting: "Norman Lear has held up a mirror to American society and changed the way we look at it."
 That year, he and Bud Yorkin received the Women in Film Lucy Award in recognition of excellence and innovation in creative works that have enhanced the perception of women through the medium of television.
 The Producers Guild of America awarded Lear its Achievement Award in Television in 2006; by the next year, the honor was named the Norman Lear Achievement Award in Television.
 In 2017, he was awarded the fourth annual Woody Guthrie Prize presented by the Woody Guthrie Center, recognizing an artist whose work represents the spirit of Woody Guthrie "as a positive force for social change".
 He became the oldest recipient of the Kennedy Center Honors later that year at the age of 95.
+In 2018, Lear's alma mater, Emerson College, unveiled a bronze statue of him on campus.

 Lear's star on the Hollywood Walk of Fame is located at 6615 Hollywood Boulevard.
 He received other numerous honorary accolades, including: